Consensys/quorum-hibernate/docs/config.md

 ### peer

-Another active Node Manager in the network.
+Another active Node Hibernator in the network.
 Multiple peers can be configured.

 | Field  | Type | Description |
 | :--- | :---: | :--- |